Jesseekoh/Daily/logs.md

 **Today**: I plan to complete the interior consultant page challenge.

 **Reflections**: This challenge was somewhat annoying because I encountered some difficulties with stacking context and the width of some elements on certain screen sizes.
 It was frustrating because I had to inspect elements in the browser and tweak the styles from the inspector panel.
 Since I use the "Live Server" extension for Vscode, when it was time to add those tweaks to my styles.css the whole page would refresh making the other tweaks I haven't transfered to my stylesheet disappear making me start all over again trying different properties to fix the problem.
 Other than the above, it was a nice experience.

+## 17.09.22

+**Previously**: I've been working on my portfolio site for a while now and I've encountered some problems trying to make the site responsive.
+One problem that kept bugging me was that when a user opened the hamburger menu on a small device and rotates his screen, if the width of the screen width is 768px or higher, the hamburger menu disappears and becomes a normal navbar but still keeps the active hamburger styles.

+**Reflections**: The problem with the navbar was as a result of me using the wrong media query.
+I used the min-width property instead of max-width.

+## 22.10.22

+**Previously**: I solved all the problems I encountered with my portfolio site navbar.
+I also started creating an unbeatable tic-tac-toe ai.
+I encountered small challenges here and there which I was able to solve after watching a couple of YouTube videos.
+A major block I experienced was not being able to understand the Minimax algorithm.

+**Today**: I plan on watching some YouTube lectures on the Minimax algorithm.